top of page

 • “Peace of Mine” — a charitable organization supporting Ukrainian civilians suffering from war.

-• “Polish Aid” - support program from the Polish Republic, which helped to supply the housing with household appliances.
+• “Polish Aid” - a support program from the Polish Republic, which helped to supply the housing with household appliances.

 • Volunteer initiative “Second Home IF” - partner in implementing the pilot project